vv111y/git-clipboard/README.md

 - Creates a branch `clip/<bundle-base-name>` from the bundle's first head
 - If --merge/--squash/--rebase is given, merges into the current branch (or --branch)
 - Cleans up a temporary remote used for fetching from the bundle

+### Clipboard default and obvious mode

+- If BUNDLE is omitted, git-paste looks up the last clip pointer at `~/.git-clipboard/last` written by git-cut, and uses that bundle.
+- If you pass no merge flags, git-paste runs a quick merge preview and, if clean, prompts whether to auto-merge the imported branch into the current (or --branch) target.
+If conflicts are likely or unknown, it won’t auto-merge.

 ### Notes for dry-run